 With that, a woman has a higher risk of ovarian torsion, a painful twisting of the ovary that can cut off blood supply.

-Ovarian torsion has a higher risk of happening with pregnancy or with the use of hormones to promote ovulation.
+Ovarian torsion has a higher risk of happening during pregnancy or with the use of hormones to promote ovulation.

 The condition is not common, and it usually happens during a woman’s reproductive years.

 If you experience severe pain in the abdomen area accompanied by vomiting, you should check with a physician.

 Pelvic inflammatory disease

 PID is an infection of the reproduction system in women, and it is caused by sexually transmitted diseases.

 Other types of infections can also lead to PID.